-For the environment (E), we aim for zero waste and carbon zero.
+For the environment (E), we aim for zero waste and carbon zero, and then to become carbon negative.
 For society (S), we will promote one and only personalization that is closely attuned to people in the hope of ending wasteful consumption.
-Then, while ensuring effective governance (G), we will proceed as one team with "Integrity2", joined by like-minded parties.
+Then, while ensuring effective governance (G), we will proceed as one team with "Integrity as the only choice^{3,"} joined by like-minded parties.
 Following a management guideline of "Maximum with minimum"-generating the maximum value with the minimum resources-we will continue our growth to help create a better tomorrow.